avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 ![svg|400](dl-tut2-output_95_0.svg)

-This graph is what allows efficient implementation of the **back-propagation** algorithm which you'll learn about in the next lecture.
+This graph is what allows efficient implementation of the **back-propagation** algorithm, which you'll learn about in the next lecture.

 By calling `.backward()` from the final loss tensor, pytorch automatically populated the `.grad` property of all leaves in this graph, without us having to explicitly specify them (`W` and `b`).

 ### Training

 The optimization will be as before, but now we'll take the gradients from the `grad` property of our parameter tensors.
 Therefore, the optimizer needs access **only** to the parameter tensors from the model.
-In fact,`pytorch`'s `Optimizer` classes work in the same way.
+In fact, `pytorch`'s `Optimizer` classes work in the same way.

 As before, we'll implement this from scratch using only pytorch tensors and no other build-in features.